DevonGifford/InCard/README.md

 #### Known issues:

-💥 I need to fix and handle how the session is managed when callback to home page - currently ssr page does not rerender when session updates.
+💥 I need to fix and handle how the session is managed when callback to home page post sign in success, currently SSR page does not rerender  when session updates.
+(Production Bug)

 💥 Need to throw an error or push user to sign-in page, if session has expired and user try's to manually update their session

-💥 🎯

 </br>